-Learn more about the current exhibit, Automotive Elegance: Works by Sue Steele Thomas, by hearing Thomas speak on her works July 12 at 6 and 7 p.m.
-Her paintings capture the excitement of sunshiny days and breezy afternoons cruising on the Blue Ridge Parkway.
-These bright and airy gouache paintings combine masculinity and femininity, machine and nature, with the elegance of Bentleys, Alfa Romeos, Jaguars and BMWs.
+Learn more about the current exhibit, Automotive Elegance: Works by Sue Steele Thomas, by hearing Sue Steele Thomas captures the excitement of sunshiny days and breezy afternoons cruising on the Blue Ridge Parkway in bright and airy gouache paintings that combine masculinity and femininity, machine and nature, with the elegance of Bentleys, Alfa Romeos, Jaguars and BMWs.

 Thomas, a professor of art at Virginia Western Community College, has been painting automobiles since 1988 and has built a national reputation with her in collections around the country.
 Thomas holds a Master of Fine Arts degree from Radford University and has a a BA from SUNY Fredonia.
 Thomas’s paintings have been featured in many publications around the world including Hemmings Sports & Exotic Car, Hemmings Classic Car, Octane, Automobile Quarterly, ASCOMAXX, Road & Track and Distinction magazines.
 In 2016, she received the Chairman’s Award at the Classic Car Club of America exhibit in Michigan, one of many awards she holds.
 You can see examples of her works at http://www.autofineart.com.